 David R. Hyde Professor; Kenna Director of the Zebrafish Research Center

-My lab studies retinal development and regeneration of retinal neurons from resident adult stem cells in zebrafish.
-The retina is an excellent model because it is an easily accessible portion of the central nervous system and may have implications in the development and regeneration of other regions of the CNS, such as the brain.
-Furthermore, the resident adult stem cells in the zebrafish retina are also present in the retina and brain of all vertebrates, including humans.
+My lab studies regeneration of retinal neurons from resident Müller glia, which are a class of radial glia that acts as adult stem cells in zebrafish.
+This is in contrast to the damaged human retina, where the resident Müller glia undergo gliosis to initially slow further retinal damage and often results in a glial scar.
 Thus, understanding how the zebrafish regenerates lost neurons may lead to therapies to treat several human neurological diseases, such as macular degeneration and retinitis pigmentosa in the retina or Alzheimer’s and Parkinson’s disease.

-Using a combination of microarray, RNA-seq, and proteomic experiments, we identified a number of proteins/genes that are required for various aspects of regeneration, including Müller glia reprogramming and proliferation, NPC proliferation, and migration.
-We determined that tumor necrosis factor-alpha (TNFα ), produced in dying retinal neurons, stimulates Müller glia proliferation, while Notch signaling represses Müller glia proliferation.
-When TNFα is injected into an undamaged eye and Notch signaling is blocked, Müller glia reenter the cell cycle to produce NPCs that commit to neuronal lineages, even without retinal damage.
+My lab is exploring a number of transcription factors and signaling pathways that are involved in the initiation of Müller glia reprogramming and proliferation and NPC proliferation.
+We identified that dying retinal neurons produce tumor necrosis factor-alpha (TNFα) to stimulate Müller glia proliferation, while Notch, which represses Müller glia proliferation, must be attenuated.
+In fact, injection of TNFα and the gamma secretase inhibitor R04929097 (to block Notch signaling) is sufficient to stimulate nearly 90% of the Müller glia to reenter the cell cycle to produce NPCs that amplify in number and differentiate into retinal neurons, all in the absence of retinal damage.
 Thus, expression of TNFα and repression of Notch signaling are necessary and sufficient to stimulate a regeneration response.
 We also determined that Sox2 is required and sufficient for Müller glia reprogramming.
 These three proteins regulate the expression and activation of two transcription factors that are both necessary for Müller glia proliferation, Ascl1a (Achete scute-like 1a) and Stat3.
 While Stat3 is expressed in all Müller glia in the light-damaged retina, Ascl1a is only expressed in proliferating Müller glia.
 It is unclear what regulates the differential expression patterns of Stat3 and Ascl1a during retinal regeneration.
+Finally, the Hippo-Yap and NF-kB pathways play critical roles to initiate the regeneration response.
+We are very interested in the relationship of these different signaling pathways to properly regulate retinal regeneration.

 - Director of the Center for Stem Cells and Regenerative Medicine 2014-Present

-- Rev. Howard J. Kenna, C.S.C.
+- Howard J. Kenna, C.S.C.
 Memorial Director of the Center for Zebrafish Research 2001-Present

 - Professor, Department of Biological Sciences, University of Notre Dame, IN 2000-Present